devinkr/js-references-and-hof/README.md

 -   add functions to arrays and objects, just like any other value
 -   pass functions as arguments to another function
 -   return a function from a function

+**We'll try these in breakout rooms first, then come back and discuss!
+Try not to peek at the solutions! **

 > 1. Create an array and add a function to it in the first index.
 How do you
 >    invoke it?